eProsima/Integration-Service-docs/docs/introduction.rst

 Brief introduction to Integration Service
 ------------------------------------------

-Integration Service allows to intercommunicate different systems, services and protocols using a common interface.
+Integration Service allows intercommunicating different systems, services, and protocols using a common interface.

 .. image:: IS-RTPS-Other.png
    :align: center

 Integration Service defines *connectors* which are a pair of *subscriber* and *publisher*, and optionally a *transformation function*.
-Each connector, will communicate the data received from its *subscriber* with its *publisher*.
+Each connector will communicate the data received from its *subscriber* with its *publisher*.
 If a *transformation function* was defined, the data will travel from *subscriber* to the *transformation function* which will apply its transformations, and the result will go to the *publisher*.